CABD-Dev/TemperatureConverter/README.md

 # Testing the Application

-1. You can test the application by hitting the exposed API using the postman collection provided in point 5.
+1. You can test the application by hitting the exposed API using the postman collection provided in Additional Notes.

 2. There is a simple interface feature after you execute mvn spring-boot:run, simply follow the instruction written on the console and you can convert temperatures even without hitting the API.